ArturVasilov/SQLite/README.md

 #### Yet another Android library for database

-Extremely simple database library for Android based on SQLite and ContentProvider, which provides simple way to all operations with data.
+Database library for Android based on SQLite and ContentProvider, which provides simple way for all operations with data.

 ### Advantages:

 * 0 reflection
-* Full customization (since library is a simple wrapper on ContentProvider you can always access to it)
+* Full customization (since library is a simple wrapper on ContentProvider you can always have direct access to it)
 * Flexible interface for manipulating data
 * Data migration
 * RxJava support